PlantNET Home DONATE TODAY | PlantNET Home | Search NSW Flora | Contact Us

 Sheet

-Distribution and occurrence: A genus of seven species, five in Australia, two in New Guinea, one species disjunct in central South America.
+Distribution and occurrence: A genus of seven species, five in Australia, two in New Guinea (one shared with Australia), one species disjunct in central South America.

 Text by R. L. Barrett, January 2025